 Most contractor recruiters tend to focus on projects in London but some of the larger ones like Hays will have a variety of roles across the UK.

-Hays are one of the largest recruitment firms in the world so understandably have a huge number of contract roles.
+Hays is one of the largest recruitment firms in the world, so understandably have a huge number of contract roles.

 Roles typically range from a Business Analyst, Change Manager, PMO to more bespoke software analysis and management jobs.